Tnoin/shadowrun-drag-ruler-integration/Changlog.md

-1.0.3 Changed the Module.json to indicate support for Foundry version 9 1.0.4 Fixed the warnings for Foundry V10 thanks to BlauKreuz
+1.0.3 Changed the Module.json to indicate support for Foundry version 9 1.0.4 Fixed the warnings for Foundry V10 thanks to BlauKreuz 1.0.5 Made a toggle to only apply the condition to NPC marked characters